 Our Work in the Community

-As part of this approach, Northamptonshire Sport embarked on several place based projects to support the development of a 'workforce' from some of the most statistically inactive wards in the county.
+Northamptonshire Sport has embarked on several place based projects to support the development of a 'workforce' from some of the most statistically inactive wards in the county.

-The workforce driving the activities have been supported with leader and activator qualifications (which was made a possibility by funding through the Northamptonshire Community Foundation), peer to peer support, additional supporting qualifications (i.e. first aid) and mentoring.
+The workforce driving the activities were supported with leader and activator qualifications (which was made a possibility by funding through the Northamptonshire Community Foundation), peer to peer support, additional supporting qualifications (i.e. first aid) and mentoring.

 - Recruiting from Disadvantaged Communities (PNG, 521 Kb, 800x2000)